-Sun and Soil Requirements, Native Origin, Planting Zones
+Sun and Soil Requirements, Native Origin, and Planting Zones

 Salvia nemorosa is native to Eurasia.
-In North America, these perennial flowers are best grown in USDA plant hardiness zones 4-8.
+In North America, these perennial flowers are best grown in USDA plant hardiness zones 4 to 8.

 Most people new to gardening, when they hear "salvia," think immediately of the red annual, S. splendens.
-But there are many plants in this genus used ornamentally, including another plant with red flowers known as "Texas sage" (Salvia coccinea), which is a perennial for zones 8-10.
+But there are many plants in this genus used ornamentally, including another plant with red flowers known as "Texas sage" (Salvia coccinea), which is a perennial for zones 8 to 10.
 Perennial gardeners who live farther North will be more interested in S. nemerosa and its hybrids.
-Besides Caradonna and the other types discussed in this article on salvia flowers, cultivars include (all can be grown in zones 4-8):
+Besides Caradonna and other types of Salvia flowers, cultivars include (all can be grown in zones 4 to 8):